Ty Lue Reportedly to Be Fired as Cavaliers Head Coach After 3 Seasons

 Questions understandably swirled regarding Lue's ability to continue to coach the Cavs, but he reiterated after the Finals that he intended to return.

-"Yeah, I do," Lue said when asked if he planned to be back, per Cleveland.com's Joe Vardon.
+"Yeah, I do," Lue said when asked if he planned to be back, per Vardon, then of Cleveland.com.
 "I had some tough problems going on throughout the course of the season, and ...
 I probably could have folded myself, but I wasn't going to do that."

 The dynamic of the Cavaliers also changed this offseason, when LeBron James left in free agency to join the Los Angeles Lakers, leaving the Cavs with a younger, less proven roster.